Showing posts with label New Hampshire. Show all posts

 Update October 2020

 I bought some 35mm Panatomic-X from a seller on eBay.
-It expired in 1991 and proved to be fine, if possibly more grainy than when new.
+It expired in 1991 and proved to be fine, although more grainy than when new.

 Please click this link for more examples of this 1991-vintage 35mm Panatomic-X inVicksburg and Louisiana.